 To be compliant, this data must be presented in an easily accessible manner, and in clear, concise, and transparent language.
 In other words, say goodbye to the 100-page user agreement.

 To meet EU requirements for transparency, data controllers must inform individuals:

 - Whenever any changes in data collection processes are made

 - And finally, the data subject must consent to data processing.

 This consent can take several forms, but it must be given from a data subjects' own free will, and positive action must be used to indicate consent (i.e. clicking a checkbox).
 That means implied consent is a big no-no under GDPR.

 The law also states that personal data collected and used for processing must be "adequate, relevant and limited to what is necessary for the purposes for which they are processed," and the period for which that data is stored is kept to a "strict minimum."

-Under the second data protection principle of GDPR [Article 5, clause 1(b)], it’s mandated that personal data from EU citizens shall be “collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.”
+Under the second data protection principle of GDPR [Article 5, clause 1(b)], it’s mandated that personal data from EU data subjects shall be “collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.”
 Any further processing of that data should not be “incompatible with the initial purposes.”